Plant Forward: A Culinary Concept and Strategy

 Plant-Forward culinary strategies were the focus of the first Better Tomorrow culinary competition at the James Beard house held in 2011 and sponsored by Sodexo.
 The approach now informs the development of the millions of meals served by Changing Tastes’ clients like Aramark and Compass Group.

 Now a decade on, plant-forward dining has been a platform for culinary innovation and meaningful change on American menus.
-And our plant-forward dining strategy also has been popularized in the foodservice industry through the efforts by the Culinary Institute of America’ and Harvard School of Public Health’s Menus of Change initiative.
+And our plant-forward dining strategy also has been popularized in the foodservice industry by clients like Compass Group, Aramark and Stanford University as well as through the efforts by the Culinary Institute of America.